Occupational Therapy (OT)

 Schedule Type: On-Line

-OT 799A: Exploratory Sem in Research
+OT 799A: Exploratory Seminar

 This course is designed for students to systematically explore preliminary ideas for a doctoral project that bridges theory and practice with students' professional trajectories.
 The course prepares students for developing a potential doctoral project by practicing research development skills, including self-reflecting on their professional trajectory, readiness, and interests for meaningful project development; aligning their professional interests with Boyer's scholarship domains according to the profession's research priorities and the student's competencies; defining and writing a preliminary problem statement, purpose statement, and research question(s); conducting a literature search and review; synthesizing evidence in support of their preliminary doctoral project idea; exploring and selecting a conceptual framework coherent with the potential capstone project idea and type of project; and delivering an oral presentation of their preliminary doctoral project idea.
 The course uses peer support and feedback and strategic faculty advisor/mentor feedback through the course modules to maximize the benefits of the PPOTD community of learning and practice.